cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

 ![Filtering logs by application name][img.screenshot-06]

-- Clean the filter input and click the _Update_ button to view all log data.
+- Clean the filter input and click the _Update_ button to view all logs.

 - Perform a `GET` request to `http://localhost:8001/posts/1` to generate some log data.
-Wait for a few seconds and click the _Refresh_ button.
+Wait a few seconds and then click the _Refresh_ button.
 We will be able to see logs from the requests.
 The logs will contain tracing details, such as _trace.trace_id_ and _trace.span id_.

 - In the left-hand side, there's a list of fields available.
-Hover over the fields and an _Add_ button will be shown.
-Select a few fields such as _application_name_, _trace.trace_id_, _trace.span_id_ and message.
+Hover over the list of fields and an _Add_ button will be shown for each field.
+Add a few fields such as `application_name`, § `trace.trace_id`, `trace.span_id` and `message`.

 - Let's trace a request.
-Pick a trace id from the logs and, in the filter box, input `trace.trace_id: "<trace.trace_id>"` where `<trace.trace_id>` is the trace id you want to use as filter criteria.
-Click the _Update_ button and now we should be able to trace a request.
-Mind that the trace id is the same for the entire operation while calls to downstream services have been assigned a different span id.
+Pick a trace id from the logs and, in the filter box, input `trace.trace_id: "<trace.trace_id>"` where `<trace.trace_id>` is the trace id we want to use as filter criteria.
+Click the _Update_ button and now we will able to trace a request.

 ![Filtering logs by trace id][img.screenshot-07]

+The trace id is the same for the entire operation while calls to downstream services have been assigned a different span id.

 All the container data is stored under `elasticseach/data` and `filebeat/data`.
 If you stop the containers and start them up again, no data will be lost.

   [img.services]: /misc/img/diagrams/services.png
   [img.elastic-stack]: /misc/img/diagrams/elastic-stack.png
   [img.elastic-stack-docker]: /misc/img/diagrams/services-and-elastic-stack.png